-The fair value for each restricted stock grant is determined by using the closing price of the Company's stock on the date of the grant.
-For the Performance Criteria Restricted Stock Award Agreement, the fair value of the restricted shares was the closing price on April 5, 2010, which was \$51.39.
+The Company recognizes compensation expense for restricted stock grants over the related vesting period.
+For unrestricted stock grants compensation expense is recognized on the date of grant.
+The fair value for each restricted and unrestricted stock grant is determined by using the closing price of the Company's stock on the date of the grant.
 Refer to Note 12, "Share-Based Compensation", of these Consolidated Financial Statements for further discussion regarding the Company's share-based compensation plans.